Game

 Motivation Stations

-Rotate through station activities to practice self-regulation and coping skills.
+In this PE game, learners rotate through station activities to practice self-regulation and healthy coping skills.

 Key Message

-Take control of your mood and make a fit choice!
+Recognize the connection between your mood and motivation to make a healthy choice!

 Objectives